jsign/go-kzg-ceremony-client/README.md

 Success!
 ```

+If you want to understand in more detail how the external entropy is mixed with the CSRNG, please see [this code section](https://github.com/jsign/go-kzg-ceremony-client/blob/main/contribution/batchcontribution.go#L24-L35).

 ## Verify the current sequencer transcript ourselves
 The sequencer has [an API that provides a full transcript](https://sequencer.ceremony.ethereum.org/info/current_state) of all the contributions, so anyone can double-check the calculations to see if the result matches all the received contributions.